In this section you will find information on the Latvian legal system.

 - Cabinet regulations;

-- regulations of the Bank of Latvia, the Financial and Capital Market Commission and the Public Utilities Commission (in the Latvian legal system these regulations have the same status as regulations issued by the Cabinet);
+- regulations of the Bank of Latvia, the Financial and Capital Market Commission and the Public Utilities Commission (in the Latvian legal system these regulations have the same status force as regulations issued by the Cabinet);

 - binding local government regulations.